ryanpitts/journalists-guide-datasets/datasets/federal_election_commission.md

 The FEC previously used to generate summary files at the end of the election cycle for candidates and PACs that included totals for different types of PACs, but discontinued these files after the 2005-06 cycle.
 Files are available from 1979-80 through 2005-06.
 Party committee-only summary files exist from the 1991-92 cycle through the 2003-04 cycle.
 One of the most useful files, which contained a record for each combination of candidate recipient and PAC contributor/independent spender, covers the 1991-92 cycle through the 2001-02 cycle.
 A similar file exists for candidate-party activities during the same time period.

 These summary files had been stored in fixed-width format but were converted to pipe-delimited format in late July 2012.
+[Fech-FTP](https://github.com/dwillis/fech-ftp) is a Ruby library that wraps many of the summary files and some of the detailed files described below. [fecmaster](https://github.com/lukerosiak/fecmaster) is a Python library for downloading and importing the bulk files.

 There's one more thing to be aware of: the way that the FEC used to store its data (detailed and summary) relied on the use of [an "overpunch" character](http://www.fec.gov/finance/disclosure/ftpsum.shtml#overpunch) to represent negative amounts.
 This [recently changed for the detailed contribution files](http://www.fec.gov/blog/disclosure/entry/indiv_oth_and_pas2_file) and for the candidate and committee files, but it's possible that older summary files still contain such characters, and that the amount fields should be imported as text and then converted to numeric columns, accounting for negative amounts.
 There is a tutorial for [working with the FTP files using Microsoft Access](http://www.fec.gov/finance/disclosure/working_with_data_files.pdf).